MoMI-G/MoMI-G/README.md

 * Annotation Path (thin, grayscale): An annotation path is for user-definable bigBed annotations such as repeats.
 If you have a GFF3 or BED file, you can easily convert into bigBed file.
 * Read Alignment (thin, grayscale): Read alignments aligned on the graph or lifted over from the original alignments to a reference genome.

+A sequence graph as a bi-directed graph composed of a set of multiple DNA sequences as nodes and the corresponding end-to-end connections as edges has the ability to describe duplications, indels and inversions as loops or branching and merging against a reference genome.

-### Confirm gene annotations
+### Annotations

 ![annotation](public/images/annotation.png)

-This is the Ensembl gene list of the selected genomic coordinate.
+Gene annotations retrieved from Ensembl or names of the region described in bigbed format are listed on Annotation Table.

+## Dataset

+This demo includes the genome of the [CHM1 dataset](http://eichlerlab.gs.washington.edu/publications/chm1-structural-variation/), that is a human pseudodiploid genome.
+They identified insertions, deletions, and inversions, so we converted from the list of SVs into a variation graph with our custom scripts.
+Alternatively, you can employ your own dataset with the following procedure.

-## Adapt your own dataset
+### Adapt your own dataset

-If you want to run with your own dataset, use intenal scripts `scripts/vcf2xg.sh` to generate pcf and xg dataset.
+If you want to run MoMI-G with your own dataset, use our custom scripts `scripts/vcf2xg.sh` to generate pcf and xg dataset.
 It requires VG, ruby, bash, and samtools.

 |Software|Dataset|Supported SV type|
 |------|---|----|